 Jamie J. Hagen is a Lecturer (Assistant Professor) in International Relations at Queen's University Belfast.
 She is also the founding co-director of the Centre for Gender in Politics.

-My work at the intersection of gender, security studies and queer theory and I bring a feminist, anti-racist approach to the work I do, seeking to bridge gaps between academic, policy and activism.
+My work is at the intersection of gender, security studies and queer theory.
+I bring a feminist, anti-racist approach to the work I do, seeking to bridge gaps between academic, policy and activism.
 I am an expert on international attention to LGBTQ+ populations in security studies, specifically focusing on how Women, Peace, and Security initiatives can better include LGBTQ voices and experiences.
-My research in this field is published in or forthcoming in International Affairs, Critical Studies in Security, and Irish Political Studies as well as in the London School of Economics’ Women Peace and Security Blog, the International Peace Institute’s Global Observatory, and other outlets.
-I am a Digital Media Editor for the International Feminist Journal of Politics, the Chair for the ISA LGBTQA Caucus and a member of the UK FFP Working Group at the Centre for Feminist Foreign Policy.
+My research in this field is published in or forthcoming in the Journal of Gender Studies, International Affairs, Critical Studies in Security, the International Feminist Journal of Politics, and the European Journal of Gender and Politics as well as in the London School of Economics’ Women Peace and Security Blog, the International Peace Institute’s Global Observatory, and other outlets.
+I am the outgoing 2021-2022 Chair for the International Studies Association (ISA) LGBTQA Caucus.